AlohaWorld/emacs.ahk/README.md

-# emacs.ahk
+# Emacs Key Bingings for Windows
-This tiny script allows you to use the emacs-like key bindings on Windows, which is written in AutoHotkey (AHK) language.
-The maintainer has used this script since 2007 and has verified that it works effectively for various kinds of applications.
+This script allows you to use the emacs-like key bindings on Windows, which is written in AutoHotkey (AHK) language.

+This script develops based upon [[usi3/emacs.ahk][https://github.com/usi3/emacs.ahk]] project.

+## Installations

+1. Download Auto Hot Key v2 (Alpha) @ https://www.autohotkey.com/
+2. Unpack the zip file to a folder, say, C:\Program Files\AutoHotKey
+3. Clone or download this repository
+4. Double click on EmacsKB.ahk2 and use "C:\Program Files\AutoHotKey\AutoHotkeyU64.exe" to open this .ahk2 file
+5. Enjoy Emacs Key Binding on windows

 ## Supported keybindings

 <table>
   <tr>
     <th>Keybinding</th>